MicrosoftDocs/power-automate-docs/articles/guidance/coding-guidelines/monitoring-and-alerting.md

 ## Power Automate App Insights

 Application Insights is a feature of Azure Monitor that provides extensive monitoring and diagnostic capabilities for web applications.
-Integrating Power Automate with Application Insights allows you to leverage these capabilities to monitor, analyze, and optimize your cloud flows.
+Integrating Power Automate with Application Insights allows you to use these capabilities to monitor, analyze, and optimize your cloud flows.

 ## Key features of the integration

 1. **Comprehensive Monitoring**: Application Insights collects telemetry data from your Power Automate flows, including flow runs, triggers, and actions.
 This data is stored in Azure Monitor logs and can be visualized in various panels within Application Insights.

 1. **Performance Analysis**: The integration provides detailed performance metrics, such as the duration of flow runs and the frequency of specific actions.
-This helps identify bottlenecks and optimize flow performance.
+This data helps identify bottlenecks and optimize flow performance.

 1. **Error Tracking**: Application Insights tracks errors and failures in your flows, offering insights into the root causes.
-This enables quick troubleshooting and resolution of issues.
+This information enables quick troubleshooting and resolution of issues.

 1. **Custom Alerts**: You can set up custom alerts based on specific criteria, such as flow failures or performance thresholds.
 These alerts help you stay informed about critical issues and take timely action.